InZinc Mining (CVE:IZN) Trading 14.3% Higher – Here’s What Happened

-The firm has a market capitalization of C$4.94 million, a price-to-earnings ratio of -4.00 and a beta of 1.82.
-The stock’s fifty day moving average is C$0.03 and its two-hundred day moving average is C$0.02.
+The business’s fifty day simple moving average is C$0.03 and its two-hundred day simple moving average is C$0.03.
+The company has a market cap of C$4.94 million, a PE ratio of -4.00 and a beta of 1.82.

 InZinc Mining Ltd. acquires, explores for, and develops mineral properties in the United States and Canada.
 It primarily explores for zinc, copper, and indium deposits.
 The company holds a 100% interest in the Indy project comprising an area of 19,000 hectares located in Central British Colombia; and the West Desert Property located in Utah, the United States.